fridayshoes/acebook-node-priceless/README.md

 - User can signin with an account
 - User can create a post
    - A post can have multiple lines, it is displayed correctly on wall
+   - Posts have date
+   - Posts are displayed with most recent on top
 - User can delete a post
 - Users can react to a post by
    - liking a post (each user can only like a post once)